snarayan43/Tokensmith_project/README.md

 Together, these stages are meant to transform TokenSmith from a generic question answering tool to one that adapts to the user to be more helpful during a session.

+AI Usage: AI was used for syntax and ensuring best coding practices.
+It was used also to review architecture and question design choices through iterations.

 # Changes include adding a folder called project to the repository with files context.py and persona.py.
 Changes also include updates to src/main.py to include the running the project files under the run_chat_session method.